 - A tendency to oversleep and overeat

 Consult with a medical expert before using light therapy for depression treatment.
-Some people have underlying conditions, like skin sensitivity to light, so they may need a doctor’s guidance when using phototherapy.
+Some people have underlying conditions, like skin sensitivity to light, so they may need a doctor’s guidance when doing phototherapy.

 Psychotherapists can use talk therapy to treat seasonal depression.
 It focuses on the individual’s negative feelings and thoughts that cause SAD.
-It eases the uncomfortable feelings, such as loneliness and isolation, associated with depression.
+It eases discomfort such as loneliness and isolation that are often associated with depression.
 A rehab program can guide and support a SAD individual to overcome the condition.

 - Teenage anxiety treatment